adobe/xdm/CONTRIBUTING.md

 Schema descriptors are an extensible mechanism for providing additional metadata about an XDM schema.
 For example, schema descriptors can be used to define relationships between schemas or to annotate schema properties with additional metadata.
 Schema descriptors may be used when certain properties of a schema are not static (which could usually be described in the schema directly) but may vary from usage to usage.

-Details on using and defining schema descriptors may be found in [SCHEMA_DESCRIPTORS.md](./schemas/descriptors/SCHEMA_DESCRIPTORS.md)
+Details on using and defining schema descriptors may be found in the section [Schema Descriptors](./docs/descriptors.md) of the specification.

 Schema descriptors are extensible, and new descriptors may be creating by defining a new URI value and using it in the `@type` property of the descriptor object.
 Readers should ignore descriptors they do not understand.